Vintage Style FAQs

 How can I tell its vintage?

-How can I wear vintage clothing?
+How can I style vintage clothing?

 What is vintage?